-This series is a compilation of photos I had taken from Google Maps street view I edited in photoshop and digitally illustrated over.
+This series is a compilation of photos I had taken from Google Maps street view that I then edited in photoshop and digitally illustrated over.
 I edited the photos in a way to evoke nostalgia since that's what this series is all about.
-I selected a different color scheme for each image and edited the photos to match the colors so the illustrations would fit better on top.
+I selected a different color scheme for each illustration and edited the photos to match the colors so the illustrations would fit better on top.
 The photos themselves are all places that represent parts of my life growing up in San Diego.
 Planning on making more of these images to add to the series, most of the ones I've done so far are of locations in Mira Mesa, the neighborhood of San Diego I grew up and live in.

 This is my local tiendita and my first job that I got when I was 14.
 This store is a cornerstone of the Mexican and Central American community in Mira Mesa.
 Despite its size, Mira Mesa being more Filipino & Vietnamese than Latin American has led to there not being many places that stock traditionally Mexican and Central American goods.
 The owner helps out his customers in any way he can, he lets people come back and pay later for their goods (they always do pay), he stocks what the people request and actually need, and he keeps an updated remittance service line for people to use to send money back home to (usually Guatemala and Mexico).
 Hopefully this store will be anchored here for years to come.

 This alley was the way we walked to get to one of my homies apartments after high school due to it being about a block or two from the school.
 Although we only walked there a handful of times compared to other locations we went to at the time, this image captures the feeling I'd have of being with the homies after school just kickin it or walking around Mira Mesa before any of us could drive.